 This eyebrow conditioner from RevitaLash is one of the most well-known on the market—and for good reason.
 It features a powerful BioPeptin Complex, unique to the brand, which combines peptides and botanicals to help transform sparse-looking brows.

 Celebrity brow wiz Stevi Christine (who also keeps my own brows in top-notch shape) recommended this brow serum to me, telling me it's one of the only formulas she actually swears by for enhancing the look and fullness of brows ASAP.

 Chock-full of vegan and natural ingredients, this pretty, gilded tube is our go-to whenever we want to give our brows a marketable uptick in lushness.
 The MVP roster includes skin- and hair-enhancing fares like hyaluronic acid, amino acids, ginseng, chamomile, and bearberry-derived compounds to help fortify brow follicles in as little as one to two months.

 There's nothing we appreciate more than the perfect multitasking beauty product, and this brow miracle from Charlotte Tilbury is one of the few to make our most-loved list.
-Not only does it instantly fill in and define our arches for pristine brows stat, but its nutritional profile featuring growth-encouraging ingredients like castor oil and vitamins also keeps our brows full and fabulous long-term.
+Not only does it instantly fill in and define our arches for pristine brows stat, but its nutritional profile featuring growth-encouraging ingredients to help keep our brows full and fabulous long-term.
 Plus, each of the three shades is named after a few of the most iconic supermodels and film stars of all time.
 Chic, no?

 Bottom line: Vaseline isn't a proven solution for eyebrow growth but can make brows look fuller if you're looking for a quick fix, otherwise you're better off using a brow serum.
 And as always, if you're experiencing serious hair loss, it's best to speak to your doctor to figure out a long-term solution for hair growth.